Home » IT Services » Emergency IT Support

 You choose the scope.

-If you suspect ransomware, disconnect affected devices from the network and contact us.
+If you suspect ransomware, disconnect affected devices and contact us.

 Business hours: Monday–Friday, 8am–5pm